spf13/spf13-vim/README.md

 ### Windows compatibility

-While everything in Prelude should work fine in Windows I test it only with Linux & OSX so there are Windows related problems from time to time.
+While everything in Prelude should work fine in Windows, I test it only with Linux & OSX, so there are Windows related problems from time to time.
 This situation will probably improve over time.

 ## Known issues